 The following LATEχ thesis template files were developed by Dorothea Brosius in September 2007 as a result of several requests from IREAP graduate students.
 The software used for Windows-based pc's can be PCTEX 4.2, PCTEX 5.0, or Miktex and WinEdt; MAC users can use Texshop.
 If you know of any other software programs which work, please let me know.
 Although the sample documents were based on parts of the thesis of Bhaskar Khubchandani who received his Ph.D. from the University of Maryland, College Park in the Spring of 2004, the template has been updated and follows "The University of Maryland, Baltimore County Electronic Thesis and Dissertation (ETD) Style Guide."
 In addition, the Table of Contents, the List of Figures, the List of Tables, and the Bibliography are now single-spaced; the main text is double-spaced.
 Please email me at dbrosius at umd.edu if you are actually using the LATEχ template (for my own information) and also if you have any problems when submitting your thesis to the Graduate School (margins, indentations, etc.) so I can make adjustments to the template.

 All of the files needed for your dissertation can be found on the LaTeX template site.
+The direct zip file can be downloaded directly from this link.
 All of the files should be placed in the folder with your thesis files.
 Thesis.cls should not be changed.
 Mainthesis.tex should not be changed unless you include tables in your thesis, in which case you should delete the % sign on the listoftables line and the newpage line.

 Insert your own text and figures in the following files: (signature.txt, cirriculum.tex, )abstract.tex, titlepage.tex, copyright.tex, acknowledgements.tex, dedication.tex, foreword.tex, chapter1.tex, chapter2.tex, etc., appendix.tex, and bibliography.tex.
 I have included Bhaskar's .eps files from Chapter 2.
 If you latex the files as they are, you can see exactly how a thesis using this template will look.
 The information in Chapter 2 and the Appendix is identical; I simply copied the text to show the difference between the numbering in a chapter and an appendix.